opencog/ocpkg/README.md

 ## Collection of scripts

 #### ocpkg
-* It is a script to install an OpenCog development environment on a fresh installation of Ubuntu >= 14.04 .
-It has options to selectively download, build, test, install and package OpenCog projects.
-Don't use the package option, as it is still work in progress.
+* This script installs an OpenCog development environment on a fresh installation of Ubuntu >= 14.04 .
+It has options to selectively download, build, test, install OpenCog projects.

 For a quick start using Ubuntu version >= 14.04, run
 ```